mastra-ai/repo-base/README.md

 # GITHUB_TOKEN=your_github_token_here
 ```

-### 3. Start PostgreSQL Database and run the Development Server
+### 2. Start PostgreSQL Database and run the Development Server

 ```bash
 docker compose up
 ```

-This will start a PostgreSQL 16 instance in a Docker container with persistent storage.
+This will start a PostgreSQL 16 instance in a Docker container with persistent storage and run the development server with hot reloading.
 Open [http://localhost:3000](http://localhost:3000) in your browser.

+The node module dependencies will be installed automatically on the first run.

 ## 📖 Usage